python-tls/tls/docs/_notes/tls-handshake.rst

 - Certificate:

-  - If the serevr sent a CertificateRequest
+  - If the server sent a CertificateRequest

 - ClientKeyExchange: